Has the COVID-19 crisis worsened life for children and youth in foster care?

 Public hearings of the Joint Committee on Children, Families and Persons with Disabilities of the Massachusetts Legislature to shed light on the impact of the pandemic on children, youth, and families related to COVID-19 and DCF’s response and plan to address medium- and long-term impacts;

-Concrete plans with accountability to address equity problems related to economic, racial, and LGBTQ issues in the child-welfare system in Massachusetts, particularly given the disparity of the impact of COVID-19 on marginalized groups.
+Concrete plans with accountability to address equity problems related to economic, racial, disability and LGBTQ issues in the child-welfare system in Massachusetts, particularly given the disparity of the impact of COVID-19 on marginalized groups.

 Whenever possible, we support collaborative approaches to advocacy and change.
 Stakeholders can and should work together to focus on the best interests of our vulnerable children, youth, and families, especially during this unprecedented crisis.